cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>
+**October 23, 2019**.
+We now provide an [interactive schedule](./program/ischedule/) of the whole conference where you can create and print your own customized schedule.

 **October 22, 2019**.
 In case you have a talk or poster at the conference, please see our [instructions for presenters](./participants/presentation/), including our policy on remote presentations.